 Laboratory experience accompanying BIO 362.
 Includes surgical manipulation of living organisms to elucidate developmental principles.

-Corequisites: Registration in BIO 362 is required.
+Corequisites: Concurrent registration in BIO 362 is required.
 Offered: Spring, even # years.
 Special Notes: This is a designated research course.

 BIO 368 • Structure and Development of Vertebrates 3 Credits